Can hair colour damage your hair?

+It is a great question – can hair color damage your hair?
+Yes – in a nutshell hair color can damage your hair.
 If you’ve always wondered whether hair color damages your hair and exactly how much, you’ve come to the right place.
-It’s uncommon these days to find a person who doesn’t color their hair or at least hasn’t at some point.
+It’s uncommon these days to find a person who doesn’t color their hair, or at least hasn’t at some point.

 And if you go to the salon, you probably know having a professional color is safer than buying a box and coloring at home—but just how much safer?
 In fact, isn’t it all damaging to some degree?

 Let’s take a look at the lowdown, broken down for you to (hopefully) make it clearer!